Kyligence/zen-ml-toolkit/docs/tableau_to_metrics.md

 ## Notice
 1. **Not all expressions in tableau calculated fields can be supported in Kyligence Zen, only SQL compatible expressions supported**
+2. Please make sure the **all identifiers(table_name, col_name) should be in lowercase**, and only contains letters, numbers and underscore